Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Other investors can help the company succeed
 + In success, our eagerness to invest many multiples of our original investment

-# Non-negotiable requirements (need all of the below)
+# Non-negotiable requirements
+*Need all of the below*
 ##### Founder(s) and team
 + Trustworthy (i.e., will tell us when things are even a little broken)
 + Can raise more money, or get business to profitability